kaionabuco/shoui520.github.io/docs/routine.md

 Now let's get to studying the deck.

 When you click on the name of the deck, you'll be able to start learning by clicking *Study now*.

-First thing you'll see is an explanation card.
-Please delete it.

-The next card is a word that is using kanji.
+First thing you'll see is an explanation card, please delete it.
+The next card is a word written in *kanji*.
 If you click "Show answer", it reveals the *back* of the card, and you will be able to find out how to read the word on the front.

-The deck has other features, such as word meaning, audio, sentence and translations.
-BUt the only things you should be memorising are the **word on the front**, the **reading**, and the **word meaning**.
-Do not waste your brain power on thinking about anything else.
+The deck also has other features, such as word meaning, audio, sentence and translations.
+But the only things you should be memorising are the **word on the front**, the **reading**, and the **word meaning**.
+Don't waste brain power on anything else.

 Look at the bottom bar: there are 4 buttons, they're your grading options.
 In Anki, you have to manually grade yourself.

-Think of **Again** as "I GOT IT WRONG". **Easy** as SUPER EASY, **Good** as normal/usual/eh, and **Hard** as "I struggled with this it took me a while BUT I still got it right".
+Think of **Again** as "I GOT IT WRONG". **Easy** as "SUPER EASY", **Good** "as normal/usual/eh", and **Hard** as "I struggled with this it took me a while BUT I still got it right".

-Because this is a card that is **seen for the first time**, press "Again".
+Since you're seeing this *kanji* card for the first time, press "Again".

-When seeing "unseen cards" (cards that you haven't graded yet.) it is common and best practice to reveal the back (by pressing Show answer), then read the important information (Reading and Meaning) and then pressing **Again**.
+When seeing "unseen cards" (cards that you haven't graded yet), it's good practice to reveal the back (by pressing Show answer), then read the important information (Reading and Meaning), and then pressing **Again**.
 This will send the card to the "Learning" pile.
 You see the red number on the bottom bar turned from 0 to 1?
 That red number is the learning pile.

-- Blue: New pile
+- Blue: New pile.
-- Red: Learning pile
+- Red: Learning pile.
-- Green: Review pile
+- Green: Review pile.

 The learning pile means Anki will show you the card multiple times so you can remember it.
-Getting a "Good" enough times will cause the card to graduate.
+Getting a "Good" enough times will *graduate* the card.
 This means you'll see it in *x* number of days (Usually 1 day for new cards).
-When the learning pile (red number) goes down that means the card has graduated.
+When the learning pile (red number) goes down, that means the card has graduated.

-**Do not spend a long time looking at the same card.** When you don't know the word even after 15 seconds of looking at it, then looking at it for even longer doesn't mean you'll suddenly remember it.
+**Do not spend a long time looking at the same card.** When you don't know how to read that word even after 15 seconds of looking at it, then looking at it for even longer won't suddenly make you remember it.
 So, the purpose of the *Speed Focus Mode* add-on is to stop you from spending too much time on one card.

-**My card learning method**
+**My card learning method:**

-Step 1: Look at the card.
+1) Look at the card.
-Step 2: Recognize whether it is a new card or not.
+2) Check whether it is a new card or not.
-Step 3: Reveal the back (Show answer) after realizing it is a new card.
+3) Reveal the back (Show answer) if it's a new card.
-Step 4: Read the reading.
+4) Read the pronunciation.
-Step 5: Read the meaning.
+5) Read the meaning.
-Step 6: Let the audio play.
+6) Play the audio for the pronunciation.
-Step 7: For now, press "Again"
+7) Press "Again".
-Step 8: Above 7 steps will be the same if the next card is also a new card but...
+The above 7 steps will be the same if the next card is also a new card, but...
-Step 9: If the next card is one I've already seen before, I test my knowledge.
-Step 10: I try to recall the word's meaning and the reading.
+8) If the next card isn't new, try to recall the word's meaning and the pronunciation.*
+9) Reveal the back.
+10) Press "Good" if you could recall both the meaning and the pronunciation.
+Otherwise, press "Again".
-Step 11: There are sometimes more than 1 meaning.
-Only 1 meaning is enough.
+*Sometimes there's more than 1 meaning, but recalling 1 meaning is enough.
-Step 12: I reveal the back.
-Step 13: I grade myself depending on if the meaning *and* reading I thought it was, was correct.
-Step 14: I usually use the Good button if I got it correct.
-Again if it wasn't correct.

-After you have successfully learned 20 cards, you can consider your Anki done for the day.
-Expect to see some cards in the green (Review) pile tomorrow.
+After you have successfully learned 20 cards, consider your Anki done for the day.
+Expect to see some of today's cards in the green (Review) pile tomorrow.
 You'll also have a fresh batch of 20 new cards!

-Please make sure you do Anki every day!
+And please, don't forget to do Anki every day!

 **Q: Should I worry if I forget a lot?**